The Trouble with Women's Adventure Memoirs

 And that's the point.
-In a memoir, it's not enough to tell the readers what you did.
+In a memoir, I don’t believe it’s enough to tell the readers what you did.
 Let's be real: what you did was boring.
 For example, I pedaled 5,000 miles across the country.
 I spent most of the day, every day, pedaling my bicycle.
 It's monotonous.
 There's not much to write home about.

 "We need more candid tales of women overcoming fear and societal norms and their own self-sabotage."

 When I first read Wild, I cheered and announced that I no longer needed to write my own memoir.
 The book I'd been longing for was now a reality, and there was nothing more to do but sing the praises of Cheryl Strayed.
 I soon came to my senses, though, and realized: one is not enough.
-What worked for a sexually-confident women like Ms. Strayed might not work for other (more paranoid) ladies like me.
+In fact, the story of a sexually-confident woman like Ms. Strayed doesn’t always resonate with other (more paranoid) ladies like me.
 We need more candid tales of women overcoming fear and societal norms and their own self-sabotage.
 We need more of these memoirs from brave authors who are willing to bare all and tell us what really happened.